• Skip to main content

 To walk, there are 156 steps that were built during the 1600s.
 It may not sound difficult, but the uneven and often steep 156 steps in the sweltering heat and extreme humidity felt like quite a bit.

-We did it the lazy way, taking the elevator up and walking back down.
+We did it the lazy way, taking the Marble Mountain elevator up and walking back down.
 Despite my complaining at the time, I do believe this is the best way to see Marble Mountain.

 On Marble Mountain Da Nang

 The glass elevator showed off the fabulous views as we rose to the top.
-From here, we stopped to overlook the growing city and Non Nuoc Beach, before we explored the historical sites we came to see.
+From here, we stopped to overlook the growing city and Non Nuoc Beach before exploring the historical sites we came to see.

 Two pagodas were amongst the many religious structures that greeted us at the top.